BenningtonCS/tristanryerparke/lenet-ish/readme_lenet.md

 Tanh gives the best results for training accuracy.
 LeakyReLu is in the lead for validation accuracy.
 The dropout layers in #4had a slight negative effect on the accuracy of the model.
+Sigmoid activation function really seemed to make the results worse.

 1: Train accuracy: 92.06   Valid accuracy: 89.70